Malta's Archaeological Heritage

 Day 5 -

 Following breakfast the day is free to spend at leisure.
-Alternatively, we have an optional excursion to Malta’s neighboring island of Gozo, 15 minutes away by ferry.
+Alternatively, we have an optional excursion to Malta’s neighbouring island of Gozo, 15 minutes away by ferry.
 Although both islands are similar in history and development, Gozo has a character of its own, noticeably more peaceful and rural with greener landscapes and quiet beaches.
 Our first visit will be to the Ggantija Temples, prehistoric, free-standing Megalithic temples dating from 3600-3000BC.
 The setting is spectacular, with a glorious panorama over a wide sweep of Gozo.

 We continue to the capital city of Victoria and visit the Citadel, which dominates Gozo from its position on a flat-topped hill.
 The bastions date from the early 17th century, funded by King Philip II of Spain and the Gozitans by means of a levy on wine, oil and other comestibles.
 At one time the entire population of Gozo could shelter within its walls.